Nickprovs/Ballpit/README.md

 ## About The Project

 BallPit is a 2D video game where the goal is to stay alive and earn as many points as possible.
-While dodging the enemies (the red circles) who ricochet off the walls -- the user tries to earn as many gold coins as possible while picking up power-ups along the way.
+This is done while dodging the enemies (the red circles) who ricochet off the walls -- the user tries to earn as many gold coins as possible while picking up power-ups along the way.

 [![Product Name Screen Shot][product-screenshot]](/_meta/sample.jpg)